 Look At The Bigger Picture

-It is tempting to read the success rates for a clinic and immediately form an opinion, but they are not actually providing you with the full picture here.
+It is tempting to read about fertility clinic success rates and immediately form an opinion, but they are not actually providing you with the full picture here.
 Everyone has individual needs and their overall results will be different based on their unique condition.
 Success rates are one tool that can help you weigh your options and make your choice, but there are many other important factors that you will want to take into consideration.